Life was going well for Harry James Potter.

 "Couldn't she tell?"
-Harry asked, brow wrinkling.
+Harry asked the snake, his brow wrinkling.
 "I mean, it's sort of hard not to notice, being naked."

-"It is a metaphor," said the snake tolerantly; after all, its audience was barely more than a hatchling.
-"When I say she noticed that she was naked and sought to cover herself, I mean that she became different from most other creatures, and noticed the way in which she was different."
+'It's a metaphor," said the snake tolerantly.
+"When I say that she noticed that she was naked and sought to cover herself, I mean that she became different from other creatures, and noticed the way in which she was different."

 Harry thought about this for a while.

 "It's a mettyphor because... because only humans wear clothes, right?
-And she was different from all the animals," he suggested finally.
+And she was different from all the animals," he said finally.

 "Very good," praised the snake.

-Somewhere in the distance an angry voice screeched,
+Somehwhere in the distance an angry voice screeched, "BOY!"

 "Uh-oh," Harry exclaimed, scrambling to his feet.
 "I'd better go.
-Thank you for the story, Mister Snake."
+Thank you for the story, Mr Snake."

-"You are welcome, Young Brother," replied the snake.
+"You are welcome," said the snake.
 But the boy had already fled.

-"Aren't you supposed to be outside during lunch?" she asked, smiling a little.
+"Aren't you supposed to be outside during lunch?" she asked him.

-Harry looked up at her with wide green eyes.
+Harry looked up at her with wide green eyes, looking dismayed.

-"It's just I had a question," he explained, looking a little dismayed.
+"It's just that I had a question," he said.

-Harry brightened as he saw that he wasn't actually in trouble.
+Miss Harper smiled, and Harry relaxed as he saw that he wasn't in trouble.

 "Someone was telling me stories," he explained.
 "About an angel who turned into a snake and told the first lady to eat of the Tree of Knowledge.
 It was really interesting."

-"That's a story from the Bible, Harry," she told him kindly.
-"You don't have any Bibles at home?"
+"That's a story from the Bible," she told Harry kindly.
+"You don't have any Bible's at home?"

 Harry shook his head, frowning.

-"You know, I think the library has a children's Bible, if you want to read more," she said thoughtfully.
-"I can show you next time we go in there for Reading Time, how does that sound?"
+"You know, I think the library has a some religious literature, if you want to read more," she said thoughtfully.
+"I can show you next time we go there for reading time, how does that sound?"